Big-Life-Lab/phes-ef-scope-private/README.md

 source("R/validate_csv_data.R")
 ```

-**Important:** The Excel file is gitignored.
-Only commit the extracted CSV files.
+**Important:** Both the Excel file and extracted CSV files are committed to git.
+The GitHub Actions workflow can automatically extract CSVs from the Excel file when the website is updated.

 ## Regenerating Figures
 - Table 1 is produced by `partials/_table1_study_characteristics.qmd` and saved to `figures/table1_study_characteristics.html`